 Negative thinking is contagious!
 Take a look around.
 Who do you spend most of your time with?
 If you realize that they tend to be pessimistic, consider finding some new friends.
 It has been found that if you spend time with a pessimistic person, you’re likely to end up thinking that way yourself!
 However, surrounding yourself with positive, optimistic people can have the opposite effect – so aim for a cheerful crowd.

 Fake It Till You Make It

 Pretend to be an optimist for a day (or a lifetime).
 The theory is that if you act like an optimist externally, the negative thoughts will soon disappear internally.
 So what do optimists do?
 They speak about their blessings (instead of set-backs), they smile, they put a positive spin on things, and much more.
-See this list for a good idea of what optimism is about.
 You might just fake it so long that you forget it’s an act.

 It’s easy to get caught up in the rush of your day-to-day life and forget how fortunate you truly are.
 Even though the roof of your house might leak, be grateful that you have a place live.
 Appreciating what you have can do a lot to change your mental status.
 Try writing down 5 things that you’re thankful to have write now.
 If this exercise is helpful to you, do it every day.
 Start a journal of everything you’re thankful for and turn negatives into positives.